eficode/robotframework-oxygen/DEVGUIDE.md

 ### Running Locust with LocustHandler in Robot test

-First we install locust to our locustenv virtualenv:
+First we install Locust to our locustenv virtualenv:

 ```
 pip install locust